NorthernMan54/homebridge-alexa/Installation.md

 On the homebridge.ca website you can view your account status, and identify any setup issues.

-# Legacy Setup Instructions for users not using the Homebridge UI, includes advanced configuration options
+# Advanced Setup Instructions, including advanced configuration options

 * If you are looking for a basic setup to get this plugin up and running check out this guide (https://sambrooks.net/controlling-homebridge-using-alexa/).
 And here is another setup guide (https://www.youtube.com/watch?v=Ylg4yiw8ofM).